 Leading painters

-top-notch painters paint what they think is good.
-A second-rate painter paints what the public thinks is good.
-The third-rate painter paints what he thinks "the world thinks is good. explanation
+A third-rate painter paints what he thinks "the public thinks is good.

 Third-rate painters paint what they think "the public will think is good," but in reality it is not.